A Practical Guide to Using OKRs in Product Management

 Product Management OKRs and Theme-based Product Roadmaps play nicely together before and right after you have committed and aligned OKR sets, e.g., quarterly.
 You don’t need to turn Key Results into release dates and Gantt charts right away.
 Instead, the themes from the Roadmap inform your OKR priorities and vice versa.

-But it’s not about choosing between themes OR Epics at this point.
+It’s also not about choosing between themes OR Epics at this point.
 A Theme-based Roadmap also incorporates the Epics (IF identified through Product Discovery).

 But what if you haven’t done the Product Discovery work to decide which Epic to pursue?
 Then there’s little to no point in using Outcome OKRs in the first place.
 You could have just tasked teams with building “this thing.”